Explore how the Forest of Dean inspires my British wildlife art, woodland folklore, guardian stories, and map fragments.

 The rhythm is shaped by coal dust, oak bark, and the long breath of the land.

-They know when the stone shifts in its sleep.Mining in the Forest of Dean: Red Iron, Charcoal and the Labyrinth Beneath the Roots
+They understand that the forest is not only canopy, but root, seam, tunnel and ember.Mining in the Forest of Dean: Red Iron, Charcoal and the Labyrinth Below

 Medieval forges glowed with it.